AlexandrosPanag/My_TI_Projects/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 CC3200
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
- My archive which is based on the CC3200 LaunchPad XL, which was provided to me by the Autonomous Systems Laboratory of the University of Ioannina, Department of Informatics & Telecommunications, for more information you can check out the Laboratory here: https://asl.dit.uoi.gr
+ My archive which is based on the CC3200 LaunchPad XL, which was provided to me by the Autonomous Systems Laboratory of the University of Ioannina, Department of Informatics & Telecommunications.